bobdenotter/bobdenotter/README.md

 👋 Hi, my name is Bob!
-I'm CTO at [Two Kings](https://twokings.nl), a webdevelopment agency that's based in The Hague, The Netherlands.
+I'm the CTO at [Two Kings](https://twokings.nl), a webdevelopment agency that's based in The Hague, The Netherlands.
 Apart from that i'm developing Bolt and related packages in the Bolt ecosystem.
 If you'd like, you can sponsor me for [my work on Bolt](https://github.com/sponsors/bobdenotter).

 ### Bolt